What is an Increment?

 Incrementally expand the scope of delivery step by step

 The term “Increment” comes from Latin and has the meaning of ” increase”.
 Applied to incremental software development, this implies that a system is planned as a whole, but implemented in parts.
 The scope and/or the number of functions grows per Increment.

 There are also Increments in agile software, product and service development; in Scrum, for example, an Increment is the expected, potentially deliverable result of a sprint.
 The Scrum Guide defines an Increment as “a concrete stepping stone toward the Product Goal.
-Each Increment is additive to all prior Increments and thoroughly verified, ensuring that all Increments work together.
-In order to provide value, the Increment must be usable”.
+Each Increment is additive to all priors and thoroughly verified, ensuring that all Increments work together.
+In order to provide value, it must be usable”.

 The scope of the Increment is defined by the Sprint Backlog to which the developers commit themselves in the Sprint Planning.
 To release an Increment, the Definition of Done must be checked.
 Potentially deliverable means that the software – as defined – works and could be delivered to customers or users.